CCS-Pfizer ATTR-CM Research Fellowship Award

 All applications will be pre-screened for eligibility.
-Applications that are late, incomplete and/or do not meet the basic eligibility criteria will be not be considered for review.
+Applications that are late, incomplete and/or do not meet the basic eligibility criteria will not be considered for review.
 Peer review of all eligible applications will be conducted by a scientific review committee comprised of CCS members.
+The 2023 peer review committee members are Dr. Margot Davis, Dr. Nowell Fine, and Dr. Jonathan Howlett.
 All eligible proposals will be reviewed by at least two members of the peer review committee.
-All applicants will receive feedback from reviewers.
-All applicants will receive notification of funding/non-funding and awards will be announced by June 30.

 If you have any questions or require support preparing and submitting your application, please email email@example.com.

 The Canadian Cardiovascular Society and Pfizer Canada are proud to support the CCS-Pfizer ATTR-CM Research Fellowship Award.
 With this award, we hope to support early career Canadian researchers familiar with diagnosing and treating patients with ATTR-CM who are looking to establish an independent research career.